utzcoz/utzcoz.github.io/_posts/2020-04-11-Analyze-window-size-changing-sequence.markdown

 From above `WindowContainer` code snippet, we can find that `WindowContainer` holds its parent `WindowContainer`, and its children `WindowContainer`.
 In `ActivityManager` space, we know `WindowContainerController` has a parent/children relationship, also their corresponding `WindowContainer`s in `WindowManager` space have the same parent/children relationship.

-`AppWindowToken` in `WindowManager` space is corresponding to `ActivytRecord` in `ActivityManager` space to represent the actual `Activity` or window(in most ocassion, one `Activity` has one window).
+`AppWindowToken` in `WindowManager` space is corresponding to `ActivytRecord` in `ActivityManager` space to represent the actual `Activity` or window(in most occasion, one `Activity` has one window).
 And `AppWindowToken` uses `WindowState` to store the window attribute, and calculate window frame based on current system and window state.

 From the above `WindowContainer` code snippet, we can also find that there is field called `mSurfaceControl`.
 It will create a `Layer` in `SurfaceFlinger` space, and update window size to `Layer`.
 The `SurfaceFlinger` will render window content to display by `HWC` or `GPU` based on `Layer` content.